mcarilli/CarND-Behavioral-Cloning-P3-Solution/README.md

 # CarND-Behavioral-Cloning-P3-Solution
 Udacity self-driving car nanodegree Project 3 solution: neural network that drives a simulated car around a track autonomously.
-The network is trained on recorded behavior of a human driver.
+The network is implemented in Keras, and trained on recorded behavior of a human driver.

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior